 Beyond these notifications, many of the smartwatches on this list offer advanced technology such as GPS, NFC and voice commands.
 The GPS is best used for tracking accurate statistics like current weather conditions or navigation.

 The NFC support is often used for mobile payments like Samsung or Apple Pay.
 These allow you to buy goods or services at supported retailers by touching your watch to an NFC payment sensor.
 This removes the need to pay with cash or pull out your credit card thus saving time.

 Voice assistance is another cool feature with Siri or Google Assistant being present on a few modern smartwatches.
 Like your smartphone, you can use this to answer basic questions, set alarms or interact with contacts through voice commands.

 One of the biggest reasons that people buy a smartwatch or activity tracker is the ability to track your fitness data with things like calories burned, heart rate tracking and activity time.
 Most of the models on this list have an integrated heart rate monitor that can accurately track your body's heart rate for consistent monitoring throughout normal and strenuous activities.

 If you choose one of the smartwatches that offer multi-day battery life, then chances are you'll be able to track advantage of the sleep tracking features.
 For someone like myself who doesn't sleep very well, you can get accurate data on your sleeping habits such as time spent in the various sleep stages and whether or not you accomplished your healthy sleep goals.

 A newer feature on some women's smartwatches is female health tracking with menstrual cycle logging.
-This functionality makes it possible for your smartwatch to be able to predict when your period is due and track fertility windows.
+This functionality makes it possible for the device to be able to predict when your period is due as well as better track fertility windows.